pocomane/brewed-in-the-apocalypse/bita.md

 bla bla

-All the players have the following additional moves:
+All the protagonists have the following additional moves:

 __Feed yourself__ when the character consumes a ration of food and drink, you can delete up to 2 harm "Hungry".
 If you do not have such harm, you